john-h-k/jcc/README.md

 * Code Generation
   * Converts the IR into a list of 1:1 machine code instructions
   * These are all target specific
-  * Currently codegen does too much - in the future I would like to move lots of its responsibilities (src/e.g prologue/epilogue) into IR passes
+  * Currently codegen does too much - in the future I would like to move lots of its responsibilities (e.g prologue/epilogue) into IR passes
 * Emitting
   * Actually emits the instructions from code generation into memory
 * Object file building